riteshiitbbs/bcoin-hackathon/set-up-guide.md

 Replace 172.17.0.1 with your Local IP address on the Wireless LAN.
 This can be be found in Mac by going to System Preferences -> Network and the IP address should be under Status: Connected

+(Alternatively instead of the Wireless LAN, put whatever public facing IP address is specific to that host)

 #### Terminal 2: BTCD ####

 After following teh instructions here: https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md